amazon-archives/swa-sample-seller/README.md

 # _WARNING_

+* This application is provided for your convenience.
+Please refer to the SWA Getting Started Guide at https://s3-us-west-2.amazonaws.com/swa-public-documents/integration-guides for detailed information.
 * Deploy Sample Seller only to your local machine.
-* Anyone who visits this web application will have access to confidential data about your seller account and customer accounts.
+* Anyone who visits this web application will have access to confidential data about your seller account.

 # Subscribe with Amazon (SWA) Sample Seller